 The Paul Simon Outstanding Teacher-Scholar award is presented to an SIUE faculty member in order to recognize the role of interdependence of research/scholarship and teaching.
 The Award confirms SIUE's belief that an individual must be a good scholar to be a good teacher.

-The Simon Award recognizes faculty members who contribute original research or creative activities and integrate that research or creative activity into their teaching activities.
+The Paul Simon Award recognizes faculty members who contribute original research or creative activities and integrate that research or creative activity into their teaching activities.
 A certificate and a $5,000 award, routed through the payroll system, will be presented to the honoree.

-The Simon Award is not given automatically each year; it is only awarded when a nominee of superior merit is selected.
+The Paul Simon Award is not given automatically each year; it is only awarded when a nominee of superior merit is selected.
 A maximum of one award will be given annually.

 Examples of research or creative activity achievements are the following: